dgaydukov/cert-aws/sa/files/sa.md

 * manual - you start it manually from console/cli
 * automatic - start it based on some event:
     * CloudWatch Events (CodeCommit/S3/ECR) - default when you create pipeline from console with CodeCommit/S3/ECR as source
     * periodic checks (CodeCommit/S3/GitHub) - default when you create pipeline from cli with CodeCommit/S3/GitHub as source.
 Not recommended.
 If you create from cli, remove periodic checks by setting `PollForSourceChanges=false`.
 Use either CloudWatch events or webhooks.
     * webhooks (GitHub) - default when you create pipeline from console with github as source

 ###### Storage Gateway
 Storage Gateway - hybrid storage that connects on-premises storage with cloud storage.
 The main idea is that you still use your on-premise storage (so don't lose that investment) and use cloud at the same time.
 The basic idea is that you can manage aws cloud storage the same way (by using same protocols) as you are using your on-premise storage.
 There are 3 types:
-* File - store & retrieve files in S3 using NFS(Network File System)/SMB(Server Message Block) (these objects can also be directly accessed from S3).
+* File - store & retrieve files in S3 using NFS(Network File System)/SMB(Server Message Block) - these objects can also be directly accessed from S3.
 You app read/write files using storage gateways as file server, which in turn translate it into S3 read/write requests.
 You should have only storage gateway to be able to modify s3, otherwise if you overwrite file added by gateway, you would get unpredictable behavior when gateway try to read it.
 File storage gateway (just like efs but only for s3, but you mount it the same way as efs) use local disk for 2 purposes:
     * save uploaded files there and asynchronously upload them to s3